Frequently Asked Questions

 When you arrive at the border, you must declare all of your firearms to the border services officer, provide any required documentation and answer all questions truthfully.
 Visitors not in possession of a Canadian firearms licence, and in the case of a restricted firearm, a registration certificate, must declare their firearms in writing by completing a Non-Resident Firearms Declaration (CAFC 909).
 If you are importing restricted firearms, you also require an Authorization to Transport (ATT).

 An ATT and a CAFC 909 can be obtained by contacting the Canadian Firearms Program at 1-800-731-4000.
 For additional information about importing firearms into Canada, please visit the Canadian Firearms Program section of the Royal Canadian Mounted Police Web site.

-To find out how to import vehicles into Canada, please review Importing a Motor Vehicle into Canada.
+To find out how to import vehicles into Canada, please review Importation of Vehicles.
 Transport Canada's Road Safety Guide also has all the information you need on vehicle importation from the United States and other countries.
 In addition, you should also refer to the importer checklist available on the Registrar of Imported Vehicles Web page.

 For more information, please contact Transport Canada at 1-800-333-0371.

 Any goods coming into Canada require a proper declaration, including items being imported by mail.
 When an item is mailed to Canada from abroad, the sender must complete a customs declaration form giving the value, origin and a detailed description of the goods.

 To find out more on how to import goods by mail, you can visit the Importing by Mail page.
 There you will discover what you can import by mail, if you have to pay duties or taxes, how to track your package, and what happens if you're importing prohibited goods.